 in balance and tranquility and know eternity.”

-According to the teachings of Hazrat Shah Maghsoud Sadegh Angha, in the book Hidden Angles of Life (58), the human body is equipped with 13 electromagnetic energy centers.
+According to the teachings of Hazrat Shah Maghsoud Sadegh Angha in the book Hidden Angles of Life, the human body is equipped with 13 electromagnetic energy centers.
 Cognition and development of these centers create the required harmony and facilitate discovery of the spiritual dimension of the human being.
-The most important of these centers resides in the heart.
-Molana Shah Maghsoud Sadegh Angha has referred to it as the “I,” or the “Source of Life.”
-Heart Tamarkoz® distinguishes Sufi techniques from other types of meditative practice.
+The most important of these centers resides in the heart, Molana Shah Maghsoud Sadegh Angha has referred to it as the “I” or the “Source of Life.”
+Tamarkoz® distinguishes Sufi techniques from other types of meditation practices.
 Discovery of the “I” and its attractive field is essential in cognition of the true self.
+1

 “Those who believe, and whose hearts find comfort in the remembrance of God,